 The total amount of time that the supervised training period lasts depends on the state the student wishes to practice in, but it is typically 3,000 hours.
 After this, students are eligible for licensure.
 To finish Ph.D. coursework, students must prepare and present a dissertation.
 Completing a Psy.D. requires practical assignments like clinical work or examinations.

 Master’s and Bachelor’s Degrees

-Those not choosing to invest in the additional years of education, but still wishing to work in the field of psychology, can obtain a master degree in the subject with roughly two years of study.
+Those not choosing to invest in the additional years of education, but still wishing to work in the field of psychology, can obtain a master’s degree in the subject with roughly two years of study.
 While this degree doesn’t enable someone to become a clinical psychologist, it does however allow him or her to work with trained psychologists in a professional setting.
-A master degree will also enable students to find work with organizations and industries to help companies better understand and interact with their customers and employees.
+A master’s degree will also enable students to find work with organizations and industries to help companies better understand and interact with their customers and employees.

 Earning a bachelor’s degree in psychology can increase a student’s chances of being accepted to a graduate program.
-However, it has been estimated that only one-fourth of the students who earn a bachelors degree in psychology will find a job that directly relates to their area of specialization.
-Most students find work in less-related areas such as human resources or doing research work, these fields still make use of their training.
+However, it has been estimated that only one-fourth of the students who earn a bachelor’s degree in psychology will find a job that directly relates to their area of specialization.
+Most students find work in less-related areas such as human resources or doing research work, and other fields that still make use of the knowledge and interest in psychology.

-Regardless of whether students choose a master, bachelor or doctorate degree in psychology, this degree will still be useful even without becoming a full-fledged psychologist.
+Regardless of whether students choose a master’s, bachelor’s or doctorate degree in psychology, this degree will still be useful even without becoming a full-fledged psychologist.
 Many of the skills gained from such an education can be applied to the research and presentation of convincing results, deciphering data, compiling reports and handling people problems, all of which are skills that are useful in many of today’s jobs.
 In addition the adage, “ those who cannot do teach,” readily applies in this field as many students will parlay this degree into a career in education.